project-slippi/Ishiiruka/Readme.md

 You will most likely have issues installing this, look at [this comment](https://stackoverflow.com/a/9401911) for how to fix it.
 Not sure everything in it is a hard requirement.

+If you have trouble with some `.lib` files missing, right click the Externals directory and click rebuild.

 An installer can be created by using the `Installer.nsi` script in the Installer directory.
 This will require the Nullsoft Scriptable Install System (NSIS) to be installed.
 Creating an installer is not necessary to run Dolphin